 More and more companies want to boost the mental and physical health of their staff.
 Several teams take care of employee wellbeing at RAIDBOXES and one of those teams is called “mental health”.
 I'll explain in this article how we want to encourage greater job satisfaction - and why it's so important to us.

-Without a doubt, many things run smoothly at RAIDBOXES.
-The innovative concept of roles from Holacracy promotes flat hierarchies and a large amount of personal responsibility.
-In this way, everyone in the team can look for fields of work they feel are meaningful - and which match their individual strengths.
-At the same time, we understand that stress factors are always going to exist in a company.
+There's no question about it: a great deal is going very well at RAIDBOXES .
+The innovative role concept of Holacracy promotes flat hierarchies and maximum personal responsibility.
+In this way, each and every member of the team can seek out areas of work that are perceived as particularly meaningful - and that match their individual strengths.
+And yet we are aware that stress factors are also present in a company.

 I personally enjoy working at RAIDBOXES.
 Not because we never have conflicts.
 But because we want to create a culture of openness to deal with these stress factors in a methodical way.
 I'll describe two of these methods here today.
 But let’s first consider where and why stress factors can emerge in a company.
 The causes include: